metadatacenter/cedar-artifact-server/README.md

 ## Documentation

-Documentation for the server, including a detailed description of its REST API, can be found in the [project wiki](https://github.com/metadatacenter/cedar-templates-api/wiki).
+Documentation for the server can be found in the [project wiki](https://github.com/metadatacenter/cedar-templates-api/wiki).

+A detailed description of its REST API is contained in the RESTAPI.html file in the doc subdirectory.

 ## IntelliJ IDEA 14 configuration